Euonymus americanus aka Bursting Heart

 Bursting Heart, Hearts Bustin' With Love, Strawberry Bush

-How to care for Bursting Heart
+How difficult is it to take care of Bursting Heart

 Bursting Heart presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.